Connor Hellebuyck makes 41 saves, Jets beat Senators 5-1

-WINNIPEG, Manitoba (AP) — Connor Hellebuyck made 41 saves and Paul Stastny, Dylan DeMelo and Blake Wheeler scored second-period goals to help the Winnipeg Jets beat the Ottawa Senators 5-1 on Thursday night.
+WINNIPEG, Manitoba (AP) — Connor Hellebuyck made 41 saves and Paul Stastny, Nikolaj Ehlers and Blake Wheeler scored second-period goals to help the Winnipeg Jets beat the Ottawa Senators 5-1 on Thursday night.

-Stastny, DeMelo and Wheeler scored after Hellebuyck stopped 18 shots in a scoreless first period.
+Stastny, Ehlers and Wheeler scored after Hellebuyck stopped 18 shots in a scoreless first period.
 The Jets improved to 4-0 this season against Ottawa, with the teams set square off again Saturday night.

 Mathieu Perreault and Neal Pionk also scored for Winnipeg.
 Josh Norris scored for Ottawa.